Don't miss the Fall Open House on Sat., Sept. 14th!

 Many addicts in recovery who are in need of additional support, guidance and healing may be experiencing a financial crises as well.
-As they go through the recovery process and focus on becoming a responsible and productive member of their communities and families, many are in need of a financial sponsor to help them participate in the Long Term Addiction Support programs.
+As they go through the recovery process and focus on becoming a responsible and productive member of their communities and families, many are in need of a financial sponsor to help them participate in the Alternative Addiction Support for Long Term Recovery Support programs.

-Each hour and a half session provides structured teachings, guidance, mental,emotional and spiritual support needed to be successful in recovery.
-Each program consists of three sequential sessions, one session per week in a row.
-Each session costs $35.
+Each two session provides structured teachings, guidance, mental, emotional and spiritual support needed to be successful in recovery.
+This is a monthly, on-going program.
+Each session costs $25.

-Your generous donation can help an addict reach their full potential and receive the support they need by making their participation in White Barn's Addiction Support Program a reality.
+Your generous donation can help a recovering addict reach their full potential and receive the support they need by making their participation in White Barn's Addiction Support Program a reality.

 You can play a part in changing, and possibly saving, someone's life — a life that has value — and help them on their journey of recovery.